theogrost/MLmorph/README.md

 ## License

 MIT © Oskar Kosch.
-See `LICENSE` for details.
+See `LICENSE.md` for details.

 ## Issues